denisyarats/pytorch_sac/README.md

 which just tells the expected reward `R` evaluating current policy after `S` steps.
 Note that `R` is average evaluation performance over `num_eval_episodes` episodes (usually 10).

 ## Results
 An extensive benchmarking of SAC on the DM Control Suite against D4PG.
-Here we plot an average and performance of SAC together with p95 confidence intervals.
+We plot an average and performance of SAC together with p95 confidence intervals.
 Note that results for D4PG are reported after 10^8 steps and taken from the original paper.
 ![Results](figures/dm_control.png)